linnarsson-lab/ceftools/README.md

 ### CEF file format

-Tab-delimited file, UTF-8 encoding, no BOM.
-Each line has the same number of tabs, equal to `(column count + row attribute count)`.
-In other words, the file is a rectangular tab-delimited matrix.
+Tab-delimited file with newline endings, UTF-8 encoding, no BOM.
+Carriage returns before newline characters are silently removed.
+Each row has the same number of tab-separated fields, equal to `(column count + row attribute count + 1)`.
+In other words, the entire file is a rectangular tab-delimited matrix.

-Header line starting with 'CEF' and followed by row attribute count, column attribute count, row count, column count and the flags value.
+The first line defines the file structure.
+It begins 'CEF', followed by column count, row count, column attribute count, row attribute count, and the `Flags` value.

+This is followed by header lines, which are name-value pairs, with the name in the first column and the value in the second.
+There are no restrictions on either the names or the values, except that they cannot contain tabs, newlines or carriage returns.

+Next, the column attributes are given, each in a single row with an offset of

 Example of a file with 1 header, 4 Row Attributes, 2 Column Attributes, 345 Rows, 123 Columns.
 The last number (0) in the first row is the `Flags` value, currently unused.